gkukish/Forcasting-Customer-Demand/README.md

 # demand-forecasting
-This Jupyter notebook implements a Bayesian modeling techniques to fit a posterior and forecast demand for e-commerce company.
+This Jupyter Notebook implements Bayesian modeling techniques to fit a posterior distribution and forecast demand for an e-commerce company.